 I’m a writer and graduate student committed to creative, interdisciplinary work at intersections of mental health and spirituality.
 Currently, I’m completing a dual M.S.W. and M.Div. at the University of North Carolina School of Social Work and Duke Divinity School.
 This training has led me into diverse settings including community mental health, psychiatric hospitals, homeless shelters, and churches.
 Regardless of practice setting, I hope to pursue liberative practices of care that affirm the health, wholeness, and holiness of all people, especially historically marginalized populations such as women/girls and LGBTQ+ persons.

 TOPICS OF INTEREST: Clinically, I maintain interests in severe & persistent mental illness, trauma, depression, anxiety, guilt & shame, grief & loss, and identity development.
 Informed by my dual clinical and pastoral training, I also have an interest in religious/spiritual concerns, including exploration of one’s feelings toward God (anger? abandonment? gratitude? doubt?) and processing of religious/spiritual trauma.

 FOR FUN: I love being around friends, family, dogs, laughter, poetry, art, good food, and good conversation.
 (Self-care is crucial.)

-Stay in touch!
-Subscribe to the blog or contact me directly.
-I am available for consultation, writing, preaching, and teaching and would be happy to discuss your individual or organizational needs.
+SOUND INTERESTING?
+You can find my writing here on the blog, as well as periodically in other publications.
+You can also contact me directly.
+I’m available for consultation, writing, preaching, and teaching and would be happy to discuss your individual or organizational needs.